 Lost and Found (1990) Another staple of '80s horror, the utterly generic title.
 I kinda like this cover, actually.
 Is she an albino or a statue come to life?
 Who knows but I find the pinpoints of light for eyes wonderfully malevolent.

 Wait and See (1986) Gotdamn you have to admit eyeballs in skulls are effin' terrifying.
 But the hair overplays the hand, as it were.
 You just gotta laugh, right?
 Right?

 Best Friends (1985) Now we even have animal skulls.
 I heard this in my head as a kid would say it, Best Fwends.
 I think a very young Andy Richter modeled for this one.

 Smoke (1987) leaves me pretty underwhelmed because that's not really smoke, is it?
 It's like a green fog that will turn into a genie any minute.
-At least the artist is reading the books he's designing the covers for.
+At least the artist, Mann again, is reading the books he's designing the covers for.